Cosmic rays from heavy particle decays: Introduction

-In the present work we study a possibility that the source of UHECR could also be decays of superheavy dark matter particles, but through a completely different instability mechanism.
-In what follows we denote these particles as $X$-particles.
-It is suggested that $X$-particles are created by the oscillating curvature scalar $R(t)$ in the theory of $R^2$-modified gravity, as it has been done in our paper~\cite{Arbuzova:2021etq}.
-However, with the canonical energy scale of gravitational interaction equal to $M_{Pl} = 1.22 \times 10^{19}$ GeV, the life-time of $X$-particles turns out to be too long to allow for any observable consequences of their decays.
+In what follows we denote these {superheavy DM} particles as $X$-particles. { For the mechanism of $X$-particle production we do not suggest anything new but simply use that based on the $R^2$ inflation~\cite{Starobinsky:1980te}, studied in our papers~\cite{Arbuzova:2021etq,Arbuzova:2021oqa}, as well as in several other ones.
+This mechanism possesses some specific features facilitating heavy particle production.} However, with the canonical energy scale of gravitational interaction equal to $M_{Pl} = 1.22 \times 10^{19}$ GeV, the life-time of $X$-particles turns out to be too long to allow for any observable consequences of their decays.
 A possible way out could be opened by diminishing the fundamental gravity scale at small distances down to a lower value $M_* < M_{Pl}$.
 This could lead to a considerable increase of decay probabilities of $X$-particles.

+{To describe mutual interactions in the world of superheavy particles we assume, though it is not obligatory, an existence of supermassive quarks that interact through a new QCD-like force.
+This force binds heavy quarks analogously to the usual low energy QCD but at much higher energy scale.
+Our task is to fix the values of parameters and in particular the value of the new QCD scale $\Lambda_*$ to allow for a proper value of the life-time of dark matter particles $X$.
+As one can see below, we need to this end $\Lambda_* \sim 10^{15}$ GeV. }

+{We are interested in the value of $\Lambda_*$ when the QCD coupling constant $\alpha_s$, becomes equal unity.
+According to Figs. 3.1 and 3.2 of the review~\cite{QCD-rev} the QCD coupling constant $\alpha_s$ reaches unity at the momentum transfer $Q^2$ close to $\Lambda^2$ practically at the same values of $\Lambda$.
+This is enough for our order of magnitude estimates.
+This shows that the mechanism suggested in our paper in principle may operate.
+Fig. 3.4 demonstrates that the results for $\alpha_{s}$ weakly depends upon the renormalization schemes. }

 Reducing the fundamental gravity scale can be naturally achieved assuming multidimensional modification of gravity, as it is studied in Ref.~\cite{Bambi:2006mi}.
 The results of this work are not directly applicable to our purpose since we are interested in the mass scale of the DM particles about $10^{12}$ GeV, so that their decays could contribute to the flux of UHECR.
 On the other hand, in paper~\cite{Bambi:2006mi} unification of gravity with electroweak interactions at TeV-scale, as suggested in Refs.~\cite{Arkani-Hamed:1998jmv,Antoniadis:1998ig}, was studied and the results obtained in~\cite{Bambi:2006mi} could be extended up to the scale of the order about $10^{12}$ GeV.
 Multidimensional modification of gravity in somewhat different frameworks was considered also in several papers, see e.g. \cite{Nikulin:2022ryt,Petriakova:2022esq} and references therein.